raphaelschaad/dotfiles/terminal-snippets.md

     $ launchctl unload com.raphaelschaad.test.plist

 launchd PList files go in ~/Library/LaunchAgents.
-launchd is the preferred way of scheduling such processes on macOS.
+launchd is the preferred way of scheduling such processes on macOS (not cron jobs).
 User agents are similar to daemons but user-specific and execute only when the user is logged in and the computer is not asleep.